Our Favorite Annual Hanging Baskets for Sun and Shade

 Purple Swedish Ivy and Variegated Swedish Ivy

 Popular as a houseplant for years, Swedish Ivy grows well as an annual hanging basket for shady or partially shady spaces.
-The variegated variety has bicolored foliage and is also an excellent filler or spiller for container combinations.
-Both varieties have textured and fragrant foliage with small tubular blooms in optimal conditions.
+The variegated variety has bicolored foliage, and the purple has glossy green leaves with rich purple undersides.
+You may find other variations in color as well but these are our favorite for growth habit.
+They also make great spillers for container combinations.
+Both purple and variegated have textured and fragrant foliage (some find the scent very strong) with small tubular blooms in optimal conditions.
 Swedish Ivy is easy to grow, heat tolerant, and nontoxic to pets and humans.

 TORENIA